-The Counseling Center regularly sponsors programming open to students collegewide, such as Circle of Strength, a support group for survivors of sexual assault and abuse.
+The Counseling Center regularly sponsors programming open to students college-wide, such as Circle of Strength, a support group for survivors of sexual assault and abuse.

-The college's Residential Life department hosts a variety of programs on domestic violence, dating violence, stalking, and sexual assault.
-Some of these programs are led by RAs under the supervision of Resident Counselors (full-time FIT staff) during residence hall programming.
+The college's Residential Life Department hosts a variety of programs on domestic violence, dating violence, stalking, and sexual assault.
+Some of these programs are led by RAs (resident assistants) under the supervision of resident counselors (full-time FIT staff) during residence hall programming.
 Education is also provided as an "in-service" to RAs, including on topics such as consent and healthy relationships.
-In addition to the orientation training described above for RAs, past training, programming, and educational efforts, including specifically for 2019, have included:
+In addition to the orientation training described above for RAs, past training, programming, and educational efforts, have included:

-- RA Training, Critical Conversations on Dating and Sex, facilitated by Residential Life staff - RA Training, Healthy Relationships and Bystander Intervention, facilitated by Residential Life staff - Residence Hall Association campuswide program Condom Bar and Lounge in collaboration with campus departments, campus student organizations, and off-campus community organizations, which was focused on safe-sex education, healthy relationships, and personal health education - O Various RA bulletin boards on consent, healthy relationships, and safe sex - o RA programs with residents on consent, healthy relationships, and safe sex
+- RA Training, Critical Conversations on Dating and Sex, facilitated by Residential Life staff - RA Training, Healthy Relationships and Bystander Intervention, facilitated by Residential Life staff - Residence Hall Association campus-wide program Condom Bar and Lounge in collaboration with campus departments, campus student organizations, and off-campus community organizations, which was focused on safe-sex education, healthy relationships, and personal health education - Various RA bulletin boards on consent, healthy relationships, and safe sex - o RA programs with residents on consent, healthy relationships, and safe sex